-Do you have news, reviews or comments for 'The Dark Knight Rises'?
+Do you have a review or comment for 'The Dark Knight Rises'?

 Highest chart position: 1